 c) When using our contact form

 For questions of any kind, you can contact us via the form provided on the website.
 A valid email address is required so that we know who sent the request, and so that we can respond to it.
-Further information can be provided voluntarily.

 The data processing for the purpose of contacting us is based on your voluntarily granted consent per Article 6 (1) number 1 lit. a GDPR.